 McClary Hill Farm, Epsom, NH

-As part of his effort to be an environmentally friendly farm, Dave received a Conservation Innovation Grant from the National Resource Conservation Service to develop a system of drying wood in an enclosed chamber for heat with charcoal becoming the by-product.
-By mixing the charcoal with animal manure for fertilizing his soil, he is putting the carbon into the ground rather than as a gas into the air.
-In the ground the carbon will remain for eons without harm to society.
+As part of his effort to be environmentally friendly, Dave applied for and received a Conservation Innovation Grant through the National Resource Conservation Service and USDA.
+Targeted at farm sustainability, the project made possible biomass heating for the farm and charcoal or biochar production – a system of cooking wood in an enclosed chamber for heat with charcoal as a by-product.
+By mixing the charcoal with animal manure for fertilizing soil, the carbon is replaced into the ground rather emitted as a gas into the air.
+In the ground, carbon will remain for eons without harm to the environment.

-“The future of my farm is all about putting together the puzzle pieces of education, community building activities, recreation, and healthy farming before taking the next step.
-But make no mistake what drives Dave Stewart, “it’s the farming,” he says.
+“The future of my farm is all about putting together the puzzle pieces of agri-tourism, education, community building activities, recreation, and healthy farming,” Dave said.

 3 Griffin Road